apache/brpc/docs/en/client.md

 **ChannelOptions.connect_timeout_ms** is timeout in milliseconds for connecting part of all RPC via the Channel, Default value is 1 second, and -1 means no timeout for connecting.
 This value is limited to be never greater than timeout_ms.
 Note that this timeout is different from the connecting timeout in TCP, generally this timeout is smaller otherwise establishment of the connection may fail before this timeout due to timeout in TCP layer.

 NOTE1: timeout_ms in brpc is *deadline*, which means once it's reached, the RPC ends, no retries after the timeout.
-UB/hulu has session timeout and deadline timeout, do distinguish them before porting to brpc.
+Other impl. may have session timeout and deadline timeout, do distinguish them before porting to brpc.

-NOTE2: error code of RPC timeout is **ERPCTIMEDOUT (1008) **, ETIMEDOUT is for connection timeout and retriable.
+NOTE2: error code of RPC timeout is **ERPCTIMEDOUT (1008) **, ETIMEDOUT is connection timeout and retriable.

-## 重试
+## Retry

-ChannelOptions.max_retry是该Channel上所有RPC的默认最大重试次数, Controller.set_max_retry()可修改某次RPC的值, 默认值3, 0表示不重试.

-r32111后Controller.retried_count()返回重试次数. r34717后Controller.has_backup_request()获知是否发送过backup_request.

-**重试时框架会尽量避开之前尝试过的server. **

-重试的触发条件有(条件之间是AND关系）:
-- 连接出错. 如果server一直没有返回, 但连接没有问题, 这种情况下不会重试. 如果你需要在一定时间后发送另一个请求, 使用backup request.
-- 没到超时.
-- 有剩余重试次数.
-Controller.set_max_retry(0)或ChannelOptions.max_retry = 0可关闭重试.
-- 重试对错误可能有效. 比如请求有错时(EREQUEST)不会重试, 因为server总不会接受, 没有意义.
+ChannelOptions.max_retry is maximum retrying count for all RPC via the channel, Controller.set_max_retry() overrides value for one RPC.
+Default value is 3, 0 means no retries.

+Controller.retried_count() returns number of retries after r32111.

+Controller.has_backup_request() tells if backup_request was sent after r34717.

+**servers tried before are not retried by best efforts**

+Conditions for retrying (AND relations）:
+- Broken connection.
+If the server does not respond and connection is OK, retry is not triggered.
+If you need to send another request after some timeout, use backup request.
+- Timeout is not reached.
+- Has retrying quota.
+Controller.set_max_retry(0) or ChannelOptions.max_retry = 0 disables retries.
+- The retry makes sense.
+If the RPC fails due to request(EREQUEST), no retry will be done because server is very likely to reject the request again, retrying makes no sense here.

 ### 连接出错